 This month's focus will be:

 Reading will bring us to a new adventure in guided reading and self reading.
 There will be more emphasis on phonics and learning the many different varient sound.
-Our wrting skills are getting better and we will be working on descriptive writing this month.
-Grammar will have us focusing on irregular verbs.
-Math will have us working on money - counting, making change adding and subtracting.
-We will also learning how to tell time to the minute on an analog clock.
-We will be exploring the different types of rocks and how they were formed.
+Our writing skills are getting better and we will be working on informational writing this month.
+Grammar will have us focusing on pronouns.
+Math will have us working on addtion and subtraction of hundreds and thousands.
+We will be launching into space, learning about the moon, stars and planets.
 Students will be completing projects online using ipads.
-Social Studies will have us leaning about many different Native American tribes and researching them.
-We will also learn about various explorers and the first colonies.
+Social Studies will have us learning about needs/wants, producers/consumers and forming our own factories!

 Monday - spanish, Mr. Martinez